roberthein/Marvel-App/README.md

 ## What's next?

-If I would have had more time I would have loved to spend it on the following subjects(in random order):
+If I would have had more time I would have loved to spend it on the following subjects(in no particar order):

+- add unit tests
+- add documentation
+- add loading state
 - improve overview to detail transition
 - optimize image cache
 - simplify and expand JSON models
-- show more details of a character in their detail view